psrenergy/ncp-release-notes/docs/home.md

 * Included the option to select a single / multi stopping criterion of the model execution.
 * Extended the hydro station inflow forecast to sub-hourly resolution.
 * Included the possibility to consider / not consider bypass valves.
+* Included the definition of inflexible operation of bypass valves.
 * New output results file:
   * Target storage violation
   * Available renewable power